Kids-TALK Children’s Advocacy Center

 For Families and Caregivers

-We would like to welcome you to Kids-TALK Children’s Advocacy Center!
+We would like to welcome you to the Kids-TALK Children’s Advocacy Center!
 We are dedicated to helping and supporting children and families.
 We understand that you may have been through difficult times, and we want you to know that we are here to help you every step of the way.

-When you come to Kids-TALK CAC, you will meet caring and friendly professionals who are trained to support children and families who may have experienced abuse, neglect, and/or trauma.
+When you come to the Kids-TALK CAC, you will meet caring and friendly professionals who are trained to support children and families who may have experienced abuse, neglect, and/or trauma.
 We have experts who work together as a team to provide the best care possible.
 We want you to know that you are not alone.
 We are here to support you and your child throughout this journey to healing and moving forward.
 If you have any questions or concerns, please do not hesitate to ask any of our team members.

 Forensic Interviews Advocacy Medical Evaluations Therapy

 If you suspect a child is being abused or neglected please contact the Department of Health & Human Services’ Centralized Intake for Abuse and Neglect immediately at 855-444-3911.
-Click here to make an online report of suspected abuse/neglect.

 Information & Resources